kmoore1616/WCU-Wind-Tunnel/README.md

 <img width="400" alt="image" src="https://github.com/user-attachments/assets/8625865d-e004-4978-859c-746c5d62f559" />

 The image attached is what is contained within the Sub-VI.
 On the right is the front panel with the IO terminals labeled.
 If you hover over the lines entering the Sub-VI they will line up with the various IO terminals.
 On the left is the Tare logic.
 Each of the components has a context help, seen on the top left to help decode what is going on.
-The Tare Sub-VI is the most compicated in the program, and if you can understand it, you can understand everything.

 #### Data Collection
 Data collection is very important for the use of the wind tunnel.
 Throughout its operation, both its raw and processed data are fed into a spreadsheet for analysis.